csc-training/intro-to-dl/day2/Exercise_5.md

 ## Extracurricular 4 - after Exercise 6

 There are scripts for both _Dogs vs. cats_ and _German traffic signs_ using
 Vision Transformers (ViTs).
 Compare these with the previous approaches.
+There is no separate evaluation script this time, test set accuracies are printed at the end of the run.

 - [tf2-dvc-vit.py](tf2-dvc-vit.py): Dogs vs. cats with a pre-trained ViT
 - [tf2-gtsrb-vit.py](tf2-gtsrb-vit.py): Traffic signs with a pre-trained ViT